Editing Tip: Attributive Nouns (Or, Adjective Nouns)

 The English language affords considerable flexibility for its users.
 In addition to the well-chronicled history of making up new words when old ones simply won’t suffice, English speakers can sometimes shift the part of speech of a word to create new usages.
 Today, we discuss the use of nouns as adjectives.

 In English, one noun can be placed in front of another to modify the second noun, much as a standard adjective would do.
 In such cases, the noun is said to become an attributive noun (or noun adjunct).
 One very common example is the phrase airplane tickets.
 Here, the noun airplane is being used to describe the nature of the tickets being discussed.
 One could say tickets for an airplane instead, but the ability to use airplane as an attributive noun saves a lot of space.
 Similar usage is common in academic writing, as in phrases like PCR assay and case reports.
-Remember that attributive nouns always appear in their singular form.
+Remember that attributive nouns almost always appear in their singular form, aside from some longstanding conventions like the ladies room (a restroom for women) and an arms race (where ‘arm race’ would likely conjure a different image!).